Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Minimal spanning acycles

-\begin{theorem} Let $\K$ be a weighted $d$-complex with $\beta_{d-1}(\K) = 0$.
+In this section, we prove the connection between persistence diagrams and minimal spanning acycles (Theorem \ref{thm:death_MSA}) and some consequences. \dy{Though this correspondance is striking in its simplicity and completely consistent with the minimal spanning tree case, we will see that this has some non-trivial consequences in the study of weighted complexes.}

+The minimal spanning acycle represents the persistence boundary basis w.r.t. the sublevel set filtration induced by weights on the simplices.
+This is explicit from the incremental algorithm (Algorithm \ref{alg:incremental}).
+From the decomposition of a filtration into a persistence diagram, it follows that a positive simplex generates a new homology class and hence forms a new cycle, while a negative simplex bounds an existing non-trivial homology class and hence is a boundary. \dy{Our proof will make this idea precise.}

+\remove{In this setting, \red{a basis is built incrementally and a simplex is added to the acycle (i.e., basis) if its boundary is linearly independent \gt{to} the space of boundaries of the simplicial complex up to that time, which is equivalent to it being a negative simplex. } Since a negative simplex does not generate a cycle, it is part of the minimal spanning acycle.
+By maintaining the basis in this manner, we can simulate Kruskal's algorithm.
+No simplices added in this algorithm generate cycles since their boundary chains reduce to 0, while conversely, \red{linear independence} implies a reduction of the $(k-1)$-dimensional Betti number (a consequence of Lemma \ref{lem:delfinado}).
+This correspondence highlights that all elements of the cycle basis the persistence algorithm returns are of a special form -- a linear combination of faces from the minimal spanning acycle and a simplex.} \remove{ \begin{theorem} Let $\K$ be a weighted $d-$complex with $\beta_{d-1}(\K) = 0$.
 Let $\mathcal{D}$ be the point-set of death times in the persistence diagram of the $\mathbb{H}_{d-1}(\K)$ with the canonical filtration induced by the weights and let $\mathcal{B}$ be the point-set of birth times in the persistence diagram of the $\mathbb{H}_{d}(\K)$ with the canonical filtration induced by the weights.
 Then we have that

-where $M$ is a $d$-minimal spanning acycle of $\K$ and $\F^{d}$ are the $d$-simplices of $\K$. \end{theorem} \begin{proof} We shall only need to prove the result for death times $\mathcal{D}$.
-Because every $d$-simplex is either positive or negative with respect to $\K(\sigma^-)$ (see \eqref{Defn:NegFace} and \eqref{Defn:PosFace}).
-Further since by the incremental algorithm (Algorithm \ref{alg:incremental}), negative simplices correspond to death times and positive simplices correspond to birth time (\eqref{eqn:death_birth_neg_pos}), the result for $\mathcal{D}$ implies that for $\mathcal{B}$.
+where $M$ is a $d-$minimal spanning acycle of $\K$ and $\F^{d}$ are the $d-$simplices of $\K$. \end{theorem} } \begin{proof}[Proof of Theorem \ref{thm:death_MSA}] \gt{We only prove the result for death times $\mathcal{D}$ since the result for birth times $\mathcal{B}$ is then immediate.
+This is because, on one hand, every $d-$simplex is either positive or negative with respect to $\K(\sigma^-)$ (see \eqref{Defn:NegFace} and \eqref{Defn:PosFace}).
+On the other hand, by the incremental algorithm (Algorithm \ref{alg:incremental}), negative simplices correspond to death times and positive simplices correspond to birth times \eqref{eqn:death_birth_neg_pos}. \remove{, the result for $\mathcal{D}$ implies that for $\mathcal{B}$.}}